iGEM Applications for the 2022 Team are open

 In this class, you will be learning more about the iGEM competition, synthetic biology, and basic lab techniques.
 Most importantly, you will develop a project proposal.
 At the end of the semester, you will propose your project idea to the class and the team will decide on a project.

 Over the summer, the team typically meets regularly to carry out the project they decided upon in the spring.
-This summer, we've been having daily meetings on Zoom and holding each other accountable for doing work with each committee.
 Summer commitment is about 40 hours/week.
 While it is flexible, and some students elect to take a class or two over the summer, you should expect to make iGEM your main summer priority.
 While you can work part-time (~20 hours or less/week) or full time (~40 hours per week), those who can commit more of their time will be preferred in selection and be paid a larger stipend.

-This year, we divided work into five committees.
+This year, we divided work into four committees.

 Human Practices is a diverse field that puts your project in context.
 This committee works with professionals and experts to develop and improve the project into something more impactful.
 You’ll look at the societal implications of our project and work to incorporate the community into its development.
 This committee also handles all the team’s collaborations with other iGEM teams.